Most of the time, you know the basics of a place you’re going to visit: the main sights to see, foods to eat, activities, night life, etc.

-The Greeks are known to have cultivated olive trees since the ancient times.
+The Greeks are known to have cultivated olive trees since ancient times.

 Some of the olive trees that are still producing olives have been planted in the thirteenth century.

-Greece houses the most number of archaeological museums in the world.
+Greece houses the most archaeological museums in the world.

 Greece has more than 100 archaeological museums.

-Around 7% of all the marble produced globally comes from Greece.
+Around 7% of all marble produced globally comes from Greece.